The Benefits of Cloud-Based Quality Management Software

 A report from Shred-It states that 47% of business owners claim that data breaches within their company were a result of human error - an alarming statistic that demonstrates that negligence as a result of phishing, malware, and ransomware is more prevalent than many business owners would like to acknowledge.

-A research study by Nominet indicates that 61% of security professionals believe that cloud based quality management systems minimize security breaches and threats in comparison to on-premise options.
+A research study by Nominet indicates that 61% of security professionals believe that cloud based quality management software systems minimize security breaches and threats in comparison to on-premise options.
 Typically, these cloud based quality management systems consist of the following features:

 Having your company’s most valuable data assets on-premise can increase the chances of unwanted exposure, should a malicious party hack through your company’s firewall.
 Often, these breaches create extensive downtime for your IT professionals.